What is share dealing?

-Why buy and sell shares with interactive investor?
+Why start share dealing with interactive investor?

 ✔ We offer the widest choice – more than 40,000 UK & global investment options.